lewis-morris/flarchitect/README.md

 - **Built-in authentication** – ship with JWT, basic and API key strategies out of the box, or plug in your own authentication.
 - **Rate limiting & structured responses** – configurable throttling and responses with a consistent schema.
 - **Highly configurable** – tweak behaviour globally via Flask config or per model with `Meta` attributes.
+- **Field validation** – built-in validators for emails, URLs, IPs and more.
 - **Nested writes** – opt-in support for sending related objects in POST/PUT payloads.
 Enable with `API_ALLOW_NESTED_WRITES = True` and let `AutoSchema` deserialize them automatically.

 ## Installation